ansys/pyaedt/doc/source/Resources/ClientServer.rst

     settings.use_grpc_api=True
     hfss = Hfss(machine="fullmachinename", port=portnumber)

-If machine argument is provided and machine is a remote machine, then AEDT has to be up and running on remote server listening on specific port.
+If the ``machine`` argument is provided and the machine is a remote machine, AEDT must be up and running on the remote server listening on the specified port.

-To start AEDT on listening mode on remote machine:
+To start AEDT in listening mode on the remote machine:

 .. code::